Sergio Romo retires as Giant after pitching one final time

 The Giants reached out a few weeks back asking whether Romo might consider tossing an inning — he looked at his arm and asked if it could give it one last hurrah.
 He had already taken up golf.

-So, Bay Area baseball fans were treated to a last listen of Romo's long-time signature "El Mechon" walk-up tune, too.
-Then he unleashed that nasty slider.
+So, Bay Area baseball fans were treated to a last listen of Romo's long-time signature "El Mechon" walk-up tune, too, and he basked in the cheers.

+But ahead of unleashing his nasty slider, Romo got a dose of what he'll be missing in the new, modern baseball world — he was called for a clock violation by the plate umpire before tossing his first pitch.

 Going against one of his former teams, Romo walked his first batter, threw a wild pitch and surrendered two singles before former teammate Hunter Pence walked out to make a pitching change.